hackle/blogger/src/raw/the-diamond-kata.md

 The Diamond Kata is an exercise typically used for Test-Driven Development.
-Briefly, given a letter from A to Z - in the below example, letter D - to build a pattern like below.
+Briefly put, given a letter from A to Z - in our example, D - the task is to build a pattern like below, with the letters forming a diamond shape.

 ```
 ---A---